srinathh/mobilehtml5app/README.md

 development frameworks available today rather than using OpenGL or the Native UI system.
 It currently supports only the Android platform.

+## Updates
+- A few [breaking changes](https://github.com/srinathh/mobilehtml5app/commit/a21bb66371bec6a5ade0de2c586bca19f0c6b140) have been made to the API to improve architecture, stability & facilitate a "noserver" option

 ## Motivation
 Go Language has introduced support for mobile application development with version 1.5 and the mobile toolchain is rapidly developing.
 However, the current UI focus is primarily